Skip to Content

 Spring and fall are ideal for taking in the islands’ arts-and-crafts scene.

-You can take a self-guided Salt Spring Studio Tour to more than two dozen galleries and studios, meeting the artists where they work.
+You can take a self-guided Salt Spring Studio Tour.

-Watch artisans create ceramic bowls, decorative glass vases, French-country tapestries, wood-fired pottery, jade jewelry and more.
+Just follow the blue-and-white sheep signs, and you’ll get to meet the artists where they work.
+Watch local artisans create ceramic bowls, decorative glass vases, French-country tapestries, wood-fired pottery, jade jewelry and more.

 At some studios, you can even try making the crafts yourself – like weaving.